Skip to main content

 AI phone agents are fundamentally different.
 Instead of navigating a rigid menu tree, callers speak naturally — just like they would to a human receptionist.
 The AI understands what they're saying, responds in real-time with a natural-sounding voice, and handles the conversation dynamically based on context.

 The technology behind this has improved dramatically in just the last two years.
-Modern voice AI can understand accents, handle interruptions, and respond with latency under one second — fast enough that the conversation feels natural.
+Modern voice AI can understand accents, handle interruptions, and respond with voice-to-voice latency under one second on leading platforms — fast enough that the conversation feels natural.

 The Three Layers of a Modern AI Phone Agent